solo-io/gloo/docs/content/guides/traffic_management/destination_types/discovered_upstream/_index.md

 ## Look at discovered Upstream

+Discovery automatically creates an upstream in the discovery namespace (usually `gloo-system`, determined by the `discoveryNamespace` setting).
+The name of a discovered upstream is based on the name, namespace, and port of the service it references, in the form:
+`NAMESPACE-NAME-PORT`.
+For instance, in this example, we are deploying the petstore service in the default namespace and it listens on port 8080.
+So we'd expect the discovered upstream to have the name `default-petstore-8080`.

 Let's verify the service was discovered and an upstream was written.
-Discovery automatically creates a name based on the name and namespace of the service, and the port.

 We can do this using `glooctl`:

 ```shell
 glooctl get upstream -n gloo-system default-petstore-8080